 IMPORTANT NOTE: You can’t change the domain name after you save it.

-For URL, leave it blank or enter the name of your community
+- For URL, enter the name of your community.

 This name is appended to the Communities domain that you created when you enabled communities for this org.

 The community is created in Preview status.
 Now you’re ready to build and customize or manage and moderate your community.

 Step 6 : In Builder tab you can design the UI of the community as needed.

 Design your community for the guest users to apply for jobs through community pages

 - In Builder tab, go to settings and in General section enable the checkbox for Public Access as shown below.